ajongbloets/julesTk/README.rst

 In threaded applications; use different threads to update the model and run a polling (using view.after) to update the view.

+Look at the examples for small showcases on how to use julesTk.

 Design structure
 ================